DominicLuidold/WS22-AutonomousSystems-III/README.md

 ###### Purpose

 The `scheduler_server` node serves as the primary point of communication for the inspector node.
-It provides new token targets in the form of custom `GimmeGoal`, `GimmeGoalResponse`, and `GimmePathLength` messages and uses the token positions determined in Phase 1 (see [*Architecture*](#architecture)).
+It provides new token targets in the form of custom `GimmeGoal` services and uses the token positions determined in Phase 1 (see [*Architecture*](#architecture)).
 The node then supplies these positions upon request and marks the tokens that have been found.

-Although the `scheduler_server` is designed to handle communication with external TurtleBots from other teams, this functionality was not implemented due to time constraints.
+Although the `scheduler_server` is designed to handle communication with external TurtleBots from other teams, this functionality was not implemented due to time and Wi-Fi bandwidth constraints.

 ###### Functional Principle

 The `scheduler_server` node is initialized by reading the locations of tokens detected in Phase 1 and registering itself as a ROS service server.
+* providing the next goal via `give_goals_service`

 When a service call is received, mainly from the `inspector` node acting as a ROS service client, the `inspector` node reports whether the targeted token has been found.
 If the token has been located, it is marked as such.
 The next step involves finding the shortest path to the next uncollected token.
-The tokens are sorted based on the length of their respective paths, and the token with the shortest path is selected as the next goal.
+This is done via the `GimmePathLength` service connected to the `pathfinder` node.
+The tokens are sorted based on the distance to the turtlebot, and the token with the shortest distance is selected as the next goal.
 The response of the service includes the name and position of the selected token in the map.

 The communication between the service server and client is accomplished by using the customm implemented messages
 * `GimmeGoal` containing the `id_found`; `GimmeGoalResponse` containing the `id`, `x` and `y` coordinates